Using Implicit Behavior Cloning and Dynamic Movement Primitive to Facilitate Reinforcement Learning for Robot Motion Planning: Experiments for Evaluation

-Fig.~\ref{fig:bc_test} shows the test trajectories of the trained agents for given goal and obstacle positions $\x_{\mathrm{g}}\!=\!(0.32~0.34~0.09)\,$m and $\x_{\mathrm{b}}\!=\!(0.13~0.14~0.16)\,$m.
-Each subfigure shows the trajectories of the corresponding agent generated by $M$ trained policies for the fixed $\x_{\mathrm{g}}$ and $\x_{\mathrm{b}}$, where the red trajectories are those colliding with the obstacle or with the ground.
+This subsection uses a visualized manner to showcase the intuitive performance of the trained agents with a fixed goal position $\x_{\mathrm{g}}\!=\!(0.32~0.34~0.09)\,$m and an obstacle position $\x_{\mathrm{b}}\!=\!(0.13~0.14~0.16)\,$m.
+The resulting trajectories of the trained agents for given goal and obstacle positions are illustrated in Fig.~\ref{fig:bc_test}.
+Each subfigure shows the trajectories of the corresponding agent generated from $10$ trained policies.
+The red trajectories are those colliding with the obstacle or with the ground.
 Here, we refer to a trajectory as \textit{with collisions} if it intersects with the obstacle or with the ground, i.e., if it has at least $1$ discrete-time samples that are within the cylinder obstacle domain or under the ground.
-It is noticed that $5$ out of $10$ test trajectories of the conventional no-IBC agent are with collisions.
-On the contrary, each IBC-DMP agent only has at most $1$ colliding trajectory.
-This indicates the superior test performance of IBC-DMP agents in terms of collision avoidance, compared to the no-IBC agent.
+It is noticed that the IBC-DMP agent achieves zero collisions while each other agent has at least two trajectories with collisions.
+This indicates the superior performance of the IBC-DMP agent in terms of collision avoidance in motion planning tasks.

+Note that Fig.~\ref{fig:bc_test} only provides an intuitive result to showcase the essential performance of the trained agents for simple motion planning tasks, not yet sufficient to validate their real generalizability.
+The test studies with sufficient sampling from the test domains to be interpreted in the following subsection will cover the generalizability validation of the agents.